cathyyan/coding/leetcode Notes.md

 ## KMP implementation tricks

 [KMP](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) is a fast `strstr()` algorithm.
 It is also easy to understand and implementation.
-However there are several tips on implementation.
+However there are several tips on implement.

 ```
 Do NOT ever call failure function on 0, to avoid endless loops.